AndreaPrestia/Felis/README.md

 # Felis
-A light-weight web based message broker totally written in .NET.
+A light-weight web based message broker totally written in .NET based on HTTP3/QUIC.

 The Felis project is made by the **Broker** part, containing the logic for dispatching, storing and validating messages.
 It stores the message in a LiteDB storage.